Stop Sitting In The Waiting Room Of Your Own Life

 And no wonder.
 You wouldn’t believe it because in between cat videos, all we are ever fed on social media is content about how our time and fertility is running out.
 Yet the lives of today’s young adult women are almost completely unrecognisable compared with the lives our mothers and grandmothers led at the same age just a few decades ago.

-The average age at which women have their first child is now 31.
+The average age at which women have their first child is now almost 30.
 That’s a record high.
-In the mid-1970s it was 26.4.
-Women today are also less likely to be married than at any point in history, according to the Office for National Statistics, and those who do marry, marry later.
-On average, women are now 33 before entering a heterosexual marriage (it’s later for queer partnerships).
+In 2010 it was 28.3.
+Women today are also less likely to be married than at any point in history], and those who do marry, marry later.
+On average, women are around 31 before entering a heterosexual marriage (it’s later for queer partnerships).

 We are also more likely to be in work than women at any point in recent history, more likely than men to go to university and more likely to complete our studies with a first or upper-second-class degree than the men who study alongside us.